MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-store-classification.md

 ![Diagram that explains data store classifications in Azure.](../images/AzureStorageOptions.png)

+For cases when you need [ACID](/windows/win32/cossdk/acid-properties) capabilities you would use databases.
 Databases in Azure can be divided into two different groups: **Analytics databases/datastores** and **transactional databases/datastores**.

 **Azure analytical databases/datastores (including OLAP workloads – Online Analytical Processing)** are specialized services designed to store, manage, and analyze large volumes of data.
 They provide the infrastructure for data warehousing, big data analytics, and real-time analytics.
 These workloads are optimized for reading large amounts of data and often involve columnar storage.
 If you're looking to perform analytics with your workloads see [Analytical Data Stores](../technology-choices/analytical-data-stores.md).